anbu-j/midmodule_2_mommy_scheduler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims at building an online scheduler for Mommies who struggle to complete all their planned activities and find time for themselves
+This project aims at building an online scheduler for Mommies who struggle to complete all their planned activities and find time for themselves.
+It schedules the activities and solve their challenges by alloting time daily based on priorities.This is a systematic approach to find some ** ME TIME ** for all busy mommies who are juggling to fit into their schedule.

 ## Built With

 The game is developed using the following:
+* React
-* HTML
+* React Router Dom
 * Javascript
 * CSS
+*  React -Bootstrap
 ## Getting Started

 To start the scheduler;